1x2 Cumaru Tongue & Groove Soffit board profile diagram

 Key Tips:

-• Ensure proper ventilation to prevent moisture accumulation
+• Ensure proper ventilation in the soffit area to prevent moisture buildup

-• Use stainless steel or coated fasteners to prevent corrosion
+• Use stainless steel fasteners to prevent corrosion and ensure longevity

 Recommended Tools: